umairazizawan/Proof_Reader_IA/README.md

      ```powershell
      pip install -r backend/requirements.txt
      ```
-   - Set your Gemini key using a `.env` file (preferred) or environment variable:
+   - Setup API key using a `.env` file (preferred) or environment variable:

-     1. **Create a file named `.env` at the repository root** with the following contents:
+     1. **Add your API from your provider to `.env` at the repository root**.
+Currently only Gemini-API-keys are supported:
         ```text
-        GEMINI_API_KEY=your_key_here
+        API_KEY=your_key_here
         ```

-     2. The backend will automatically load this value when it starts (thanks to `python-dotenv`) **NOTE:Do not upload your api key on any public service**.
+     2. The backend will automatically load this value when it start. **NOTE:Do not upload your api key on any public service**.

    - Start the API server:
      ```powershell
      uvicorn backend.app.main:app --reload
      ```
-   - The server will serve both the API and the frontend static page at http://localhost:8000/
+   - The server will serve both the API at http://localhost:8000/

 2. **React frontend**